 Although you expect your staff to deal with clients with utmost respect and professionalism, keeping the head cool, especially when dealing with those tough to handle clients is not always easy.

 Most employees doing membership fees collection are either a back-office accounting clerk or a front desk receptionist making calls during non-rush hours.
 Engaging an untrained club employee to do debt collections is a huge mistake.
-He/she has no formal training (or experience) and may easily risk your health club into a lawsuit if specific debt collection laws are violated.
+He/she has no formal training (or experience) and may easily risk your health club into a lawsuit if certain debt collection laws are violated.
 Yes, there are some very stringent Federal and State laws around recovering your own money.

 Serving Fitness Centers Nationwide